Cline Library Master Plan

 The library core team responsible for project logistics is made up of Dean and University Librarian Cynthia Childrey, Assistant Dean Jill Friedmann, Cline Library Building Coordinator Lauri Budzinski, NAU Project Manager Taryn Williams, and Sasaki architects Lan Ying Ip and Robert Sugar.

-The library planning team is made up of the Library Leadership Council: Cynthia Childrey, Laura Taylor, Jill Friedmann, Kathleen Schmand, Andrew See, Peter Runge, John Doherty, and Sue DeVivo.
+The library planning team is made up of the Library Leadership Council: Cynthia Childrey, Laura Taylor, Jill Friedmann, Kevin Ketchner, Andrew See, Peter Runge, John Doherty, Mike Taylor, Sue DeVivo, and representatives from each library unit.

 Who are the stakeholder groups?
 Accordion Closed